Environmental Policy of EnBW

 Expand renewable energies (RE)

-Expand renewable energiesTOP Performance Indicator: Installed renewable energies (RE) capacity and share of RE capacity in the generation capacity: In 2024, the installed output of renewable energies (RE) increased to 6.6 GW.
-This rise was primarily attributable to the expansion of photovoltaic power plants and onshore wind farms in Germany and France.
-Pumped storage power plants that do not use the natural flow of water were reallocated under renewable energies as planned now that pumped storage power plants are classified as a taxonomy-aligned economic activity.
-Overall, the share of the generation capacity accounted for by RE increased to 58.7%.
-Alongside the increase in renewable energies, the transfer of Block 7 of the Rheinhafen steam power plant in Karlsruhe to the grid reserve also had an effect.
-The targets in our EnBW 2025 strategy of increasing the generation capacity of all of our renewable energy power plants to between 6.5 GW and 7.5 GW by 2025 and ensuring that they account for more than 50% of our total generation portfolio were thus already achieved in 2024. |
+Expand renewable energiesTOP Performance Indicator: Installed renewable energies (RE) capacity and share of RE capacity in the generation capacity: In 2025, the installed output of renewable energies (RE) increased to 7.4 GW.
+This increase was mainly attributable to the expansion of photovoltaic power plants and onshore wind farms and the partial commissioning of the EnBW He Dreiht offshore wind farm.
+The increase in installed output by 0.8 GW in 2025 was the highest expansion in renewable energies in the company’s history.
+195 MW of this came from EnBW He Dreiht.
+Following the deconsolidation of the Lippendorf lignite power plant as of 31 December 2025, the share of the generation capacity attributable to RE increased to 65.6%.
+The targets in our EnBW 2025 strategy of increasing the generation capacity from all renewable energy power plants to between 6.5 GW and 7.5 GW by 2025 and ensuring that they account for more than 50% of the total generation portfolio were actually already achieved in 2024. |

 Performance indicator